When are the deadlines to apply for this program?

 What are the accommodations like?
 Who will I be living with?

-You will live in a single room in a co-ed dormitory with other international students, and you’ll be given a meal stipend to either cook for yourself in the dorm’s communal kitchen or grab food in the many restaurants and cafeterias around campus.
+You will live in a single room in a co-ed dormitory with other international students, and you will be able to either cook for yourself in the dorm’s communal kitchen or grab food in the many restaurants and cafeterias around campus.
 You’ll also have the opportunity to spend some weekend days with a home-stay family who will introduce you to different cultural activities and invite you to see their daily life!
 You will not stay overnight at the family’s home.
-Learn more information on our housing and meals page.
+Learn more information on our housing page.

 Are internships available?